Crystals Index page

 * To remove solder off the tip, a small downward flick of the iron does the trick.

-* If solder will not melt on your hot iron tip, the solder stick, or your iron tip needs a clean.
+* If solder will not melt on your hot iron tip, the solder stick is dirty or your iron tip needs a clean.
 Clean solder by scrubbing it with steel wool and soapy water.
-Clean a hot iron tip with your damp sponge.
+Clean a hot iron tip with your soggy wet sponge.

 Soldering glass together